Wall Street falls on Powell's grim outlook

 "I think the market may be overstating the ease of returning back to normal."

+Powell's comments came a day after a warning from leading U.S. infectious disease expert Anthony Fauci prompted a sharp selloff in equities, as investors fretted over how the economy would reemerge from weeks of virus-related lockdowns.

+Wall Street's fear gauge .VIX rose for the second day to hit a one-week high on Wednesday.

-Energy .SPNY dropped 2.5%, the steepest percentage losses among the 11 major S&P sectors.
-Interest rate-sensitive banks stocks .SPXBK shed 4%, tracking a slight drop in U.S. Treasury yields.
+Energy stocks .SPNY dropped 4.3%, the steepest percentage losses among the 11 major S&P sectors.
+Interest rate-sensitive bank shares .SPXBK shed 4.4%, tracking a fall in U.S. Treasury yields.
 US/

-Wall Street's fear gauge .VIX rose for the second day to hit a one-week high.

-Royal Caribbean Cruises RCL.N launched a $3.3 billion bond offering, pledging 28 of its ships as collateral and forecast heavy losses for the first quarter.
-Its shares fell 6.8%.
+Royal Caribbean Cruises Ltd RCL.N launched a $3.3 billion bond offering, pledging 28 of its ships as collateral and forecast heavy losses for the first quarter, sending its shares down 4.7%.

-Declining issues outnumbered advancers for a 4.22-to-1 ratio on the NYSE and for a 3.32-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 7.29-to-1 ratio on the NYSE and a 5.52-to-1 ratio on the Nasdaq.

-(Reporting by Medha Singh and Ambar Warrick in Bengaluru; Editing by Shounak Dasgupta and Sriraj Kalluvila)
+(Reporting by Medha Singh and Ambar Warrick in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)

 ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6749 1130; Twitter: https://twitter.com/medhasinghs))